Download the PDF file of this document by clicking here.

 E. Clear excavation of all construction debris, trash, rubble, and other foreign materials.
 In event that fuels, oils, concrete washout silts, or other materials harmful to plants have been spilled into subgrade materials, excavate the soils sufficiently to remove the harmful materials.
 Fill over-excavation with approved fill and compact to required subgrade compaction.

-A. Install structural soils in 6 inch lifts and compact each lift.
+A. Install structural soils in 24-inch lifts and compact each lift.

-B. Compact materials to not less than 95% of peak dry density from a standard compaction curve.
+B. Compact materials to not less than 95% of peak compaction.
+Do not use vibratory compactor.

 C. Adjust structural soils to finished grades as indicated on Drawings.
 Immediately protect structural soils materials from contamination by toxic materials, trash, debris, water containing cement, clay, silt, or other foreign materials that will alter particle size distribution of mix with plastic or plywood as directed by Owner..